Lewis Grabban: Brentford

-Rotherham
+Rotherham United

 On 4 July 2011, Grabban signed for League Two side Rotherham United, on a two-year deal.
 He had previously worked with manager Andy Scott during his time at Brentford.

 He made his debut on 6 August, and scored a stunning volley with the outside of his foot from the edge of the box, as Rotherham beat Oxford United 1–0 at Don Valley Stadium.
 He scored his second goal for the club on 27 August in a 3–0 home win against Gillingham, taking Rotherham to the top of the league in the process.
 On 10 September he scored twice as Rotherham beat Dagenham & Redbridge 3–1.
 A week later he scored twice in one game again, in a 3–3 draw with Torquay United.
 In October he scored in back to back games in the space of three days, in draws to Shrewsbury and Morecambe.
 In November, he scored in three consecutive wins, including two league wins against Aldershot and Bradford City, and twice in an FA Cup win against Barrow.
 He scored his third FA Cup goal of the season on 3 December, however Rotherham were eliminated as they lost 2–1 to Shrewsbury.

 He scored his first goals of 2012 on 2 January, as Rotherham beat Bradford 3–0 at home.
 On 5 January Crawley Town bid £100,000 for Grabban, who had scored 12 goals in 24 appearances so far for Rotherham.
 The bid was rejected, and Rotherham manager Andy Scott labelled the bid as "embarrassing", saying it would take big money for them to accept any offers.

 On 6 March he scored in a 1–1 draw with Crewe, and scored again the following game as Rotherham beat Plymouth Argyle 1–0.
 He followed this up with a goal in a 2–1 loss to Oxford on 17 March, and scoring the winner on 31 March against Hereford United.
 On 21 April he scored his 20th & 21st goals of the season in a 3–2 home win against Morecambe.
 On 21 May 2012 reports came in that Crawley Town had agreed a deal with the striker, it was later confirmed that Grabban had agreed a deal after announced by Sky Sports News and BBC Sport but Rotherham boss Steve Evans denied the deal being agreed.